PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 The attribute names in the Jamf Pro API JSON data are in [lowerCamelCase](https://en.wikipedia.org/wiki/Camel_case), and are used that way throughout the Jamf module in order to maintain consistency with the API itself.
 This differs from the ruby standard of using [snake_case](https://en.wikipedia.org/wiki/Snake_case) for attributes, methods, & local variables.
 I believe that maintaining consistency with the API we are mirroring is more important (and simpler) than conforming with ruby's community standards.
 I also believe that doing so is in-line with the ruby community's larger philosophy:

-"There's more than one way to do it" - because context matters.
+There's more than one way to do it - because context matters.
 (If that weren't true, I'd be writing Python)

 Each attribute key in OBJECT_MODEL points to a Hash of details defining how the attribute is used in the class.
 Getters and setters are created from these details, and they are used to parse incoming, and generate outgoing JSON data

 The possible keys of the details Hash for each attribute are:

-- class:
-- identfier:
-- required:
-- readonly:
-- multi:
-- enum:
-- validator:
-- aliases:
+- class - what kind of thing is this attribute?
+- identfier - is this attribute a unique identifier for instances of a Collection Resource?
+- required - is this attribute required when creating a new Jamf object?
+- readonly - is this attribute readonly?
+- multi - can this attribute contain more than one value?
+- enum - must the value of this attribute be limited to one of a known list of possiblities?
+- validator - how to validate a value being set for this attribute?
+- aliases - should this attribute have other names?

 For an example of an OBJECT_MODEL hash, see Jamf::MobileDeviceDetails::OBJECT_MODEL

-The details for each key's value are as follows.
+The details for each key are as follows.
 Note that omitting a boolean key is the same as setting it to false.

 #### class: \[Symbol or Class]
+What kind of thing is this attribute?

 This is the only required key for all attributes.

 JSON primative types are represented by the symbols  :string, :integer, :float, or :boolean.
 These are the JSON data types that don't need parsing into ruby beyond that done by `JSON.parse`.
 When processing an attribute with one of these symbols as the `class:`, the JSON value is used as-is.